shantanuchauhan/jkrause.io/_posts/2013-01-10-jekyll-plugin-swfobject-tag.md

 ---

-To migrate all my posts from [Wordpress](http://wordpress.com/) to [Jekyll](http://jekyllrb.com/) I needed an alternative for "[Kimili Flash Embed](http://kimili.com/plugins/kml_flashembed)", which is a Wordpress plugin to embed Flash files using [SWFObject](http://code.google.com/p/swfobject/).
+To migrate all my previous posts from [Wordpress](http://wordpress.com/) to [Jekyll](http://jekyllrb.com/) I needed an alternative for [Kimili Flash Embed](http://kimili.com/plugins/kml_flashembed), which is a Wordpress plugin to embed Flash files using [SWFObject](http://code.google.com/p/swfobject/).

-Because I could not found anything like this I have built a Jekyll plugin called "[SWFObject Tag](https://github.com/sectore/jekyll-swfobject)"
+Because I could not found anything I have built a Jekyll plugin called "[SWFObject Tag](https://github.com/sectore/jekyll-swfobject)"

 <!--more-->